anharmonic/anharmonic.github.io/thermal2-manual.md

 The file of the 2nd order force constants, produced by thermal2 internal version of q2r.x
 #### asr2 (CHARACTER, default: “no”)
 Method used to apply the acoustic sum rule, can be

-“no” (do not apply ASR), “simple” (apply the compensation term to the on-site force constant)
+- “no” (do not apply ASR)
+- “simple” (apply the compensation term to the on-site force constant)
 #### nq (INTEGER, no default)
 Number of q-points to read (see the QPOINTS section below)
 #### print_dynmat (LOGICAL, default: .false.)
 If set to .true.
 A file containing the dynamical matrix, in phonon format, will be saved for each q-point (only works for calculation="freq").
 The file name will be “r2q_dyn_NQ” where NQ is the progressive number of the point.
 #### sort_freq (CHARACTER, default: "default")
 When plotting the linewidth and frequencies along a path, there are several ways to order the frequencies and associated linewidth and shifted frequencies:
-    • "default": keep the default order of increasing frequencies
+- "default": keep the default order of increasing frequencies
-    • "overlap": sort each point in order to maximize the overlap of each band polarization with the corresponding band at the previous point.
+- "overlap": sort each point in order to maximize the overlap of each band polarization with the corresponding band at the previous point.
 This is the best choice for paths, but probably will not work for 2D or 3D grid plots
 #### print_velocity (LOGICAL, default: .false.)
 If set to .true. a file containing the phonon group velocities will be saved (only applies when calculation="freq").
 The file name will be prefix_vel.out, after the path length and the q-point, the velocities are printed in Cartesian coordinates, Rydberg units (1.09×106 m·s−1).
 #### ne, de, e0, sigma_e (INTEGER, REAL, REAL, in cm-1 no default)
 Used for jdos calculation, see the description in &lwinput section, below.
 ### Output format
 The r2q.x code will produce an output file for every configuration.
 The output files will be named $prefix.out (where $prefix is the value of the input variable prefix).
 It contains the following columns:
-- 1	A progressive integer number
+- 1	The line number i.e. point index
 - 2	The length of the q-point path or, if computing over a grid the weight of the q-points
 - 3→5	The coordinates of the q-point in units of 2π/alat
 - 6→5+3 nat The phonon frequencies in cm-1.

 ## d3_qha.x
-This code reads the 2nd order FCs for a series of volumes, computes the phonon free energy for a given list of temperature, fits the total free energy with an equation of state to find the equilibrium volume at each temperature and find the thermal expansion coefficient.
+This code reads the 2nd order FCs for a series of volumes and computes the phonon free energy for a given list of temperature, optionally adding a pV (pressure × volume) hydrostatic term.
+It then fits the total free energy with an equation of state to find the equilibrium volume at each temperature, and find the temperature/volume curve and the volumetric thermal expansion conefficient.

 ### Namelist &qhainput
 #### calculation (CHARACTER, default: “gibbs”)
-The type of calculation to perform, at the moment it can only do Gibbs free energy
+The type of calculation to perform, at the moment it can only do the default.

 #### prefix (CHARACTER, default: the value of calculation)
-The first part of the output file name, the file will be called “prefix*.out”.
-Where the * part depend on the kind of calculation (See the Output format section)
+The first part of the output file name, the file will be called “prefix….out”.
+Where the “…” part depends on the kind of calculation (See the [Output format](#output-format-1) section)
 #### outdir (CHARACTER, default: “./”, i.e. the current directory)
 Location where the output file will be saved.
 #### nT, dT, T0 (INTEGER, REAL, REAL, in K)
-Define the list of temperatures to compute: T0, T0+dT, …, T0+(nT-1)dT.
+These three variables define the list of temperatures to compute: T0, T0+dT, …, T0+(nT-1)dT.
 Use a sufficiently small value for dT in order to have a reliable thermal expansion coefficient.
 #### asr2 (CHARACTER, default: “no”)
 Method used to apply the acoustic sum rule, can be “no” (do not apply ASR), “simple” (apply the compensation term to the on-site force constant).
 You can use the script tools/apply_asr.sh in order to apply more sophisticated sum rules using matdyn.x from qe.
 #### nk (3x INTEGER, no default)